jesseshieh/angular-demo/README.md

+# Angular Demo: Counter

+App that increments a counter by various amounts.
+Synchronizes the counter across pages and 'persists' the value to the log.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.